 What do I do with the fake/scam tokens in my wallet?

-If you see some tokens in your wallet that you don't recognize, do not try to exchange or send them away immediately.
-The exchange transaction will be declined and you will lose money on the network fees.
+If you see some tokens in your wallet that you don't recognize, do not try to swap or send them away immediately.
+The swap transaction will be declined and you will lose money on the network fees.
 Instead, do a little bit of research online, to see if any other users reported seeing the same in their wallets.
 If you confirm that the tokens that you have in your wallet are fake, the best way is to simply ignore them and filter them out.

 How do I check if a token is fake?

 While new fake are being created all the time, we still try to stay on top of them and add all the known ones to a blacklist.
 These blacklisted tokens will not have a price or a price chart.
 It is important to note, however, that not all assets without a price are fake.
 Some legitimate tokens may not have a price as well.
 More about it here.
 This is what it looks like:

 The easiest way to do so is to check the market value of the coin you have on the block explorer.
 This method will work for fake tokens of ETH, BSC, and Polygon networks.
 Copy your ETH (BSC, Polygon) address and check it on the block explorer.
 Use Etherscan for ETH-based tokens, BscScan for BSC-based tokens, and PolygonScan for Polygon-based tokens.
 In the screenshot below, the address holds one million USDT.